Symmetry Lie Algebras of Varieties with Applications to Algebraic Statistics: Preliminaries

-\end{theorem} Representations are related to group actions; representation $\Pi$ determines the group action of $G$ in $V$ by $g\cdot v=\pi(g)v$, and a natural operation of the corresponding Lie algebra $\g$ in $V$, which we will later use.
-The following is a useful corollary relates representations and actions.
-The result is found in many books; for details, we recommend \cite[Section 13.2]{humphreys2012introduction}. \begin{corollary} Let $G$ and $\g$ as in \Cref{thm:representations} with $\Pi$ a rational representation.
-Then $G$ and $\g$ leave stable the same subspaces of $V$. \end{corollary}
+\end{theorem} Representations are related to group actions; a representation $\Pi$ determines the group action of $G$ in $V$ by $g\cdot v=\Pi(g)v$, and a natural operation of the corresponding Lie algebra $\g$ in $V$, which we will later use.
+The following is a useful corollary that relates representations and actions.
+The result is found in many books; for details, we recommend \cite[Section 13.2]{humphreys2012linear}. \begin{corollary} {{Let $G$ and $\g$ be as in \Cref{thm:representations}.
+Then $G$ and $\g$ keep stable the same subspaces of $V$.}} \end{corollary}